MiaC0924/Research-Paper-Collector/README.txt

 Keywords:   procrastinating, java, compsci
 Conference: LATIN

-Common: be careful on the ArrayList - authors and keywords, using FOR-EACH loop to search
+Comment: be careful on the ArrayList - authors and keywords, using FOR-EACH loop to search

-Q4 ————————————————————————
+4.getPapersByAuthorAndConference & getPapersByAuthors ————————————————————————
 Output:
 Title:      Triangles and Squares: A preschool analysis
 Authors:    Bobby, Kelly, Jesse, Peter